Cross-country running is a sport in which individuals/teams run races on open-air courses over natural terrain.

 When do practices start?

 Parents are responsible for arranging rides to/from practice and events.
-It is extremely important that students are prepared with the appropriate gear for each practice and event.
-Students should wear comfortable running shorts, t-shirt, running shoes, and bring a water bottle to all practices and events.
+It is extremely important that athletes are prepared with the appropriate gear for each practice and event.
+They should wear comfortable running shorts, t-shirt, running shoes, and bring a water bottle.